-Pressurestats by itself should last for many years depending on the water condition, power stability and the ambient temperature.
-In some models, they come with a version with a heavy duty pressurestats with higher resistance, with longer expected longevity.
-We normally see pressurestats failing from limescale blockage than the component malfunction by itself.
+Pressurestats by themselves should last for many years depending on the water condition, power stability and ambient temperature.
+In some models, they come with a version with a heavy-duty pressurestats with higher resistance, with longer expected longevity.
+We normally see pressurestats failing from limescale blockage than the component malfunctioning by itself.
 As such, it’s important to have the water properly softened to last it longer.

 Pressurestat does not work alone, it works with a power relay which cycles power to the heating element.
 The relay also has a lifespan as it switches on and off all the time to regulate the temperature of the machine.
 Over time, the relay’s contact points can be corroded which makes them no longer effective.
 The lifespan of the relay largely depends on the ambient temperature, the duration of usage and stability of power.
 It is good to replace it regularly if you want to be more assured.
 They are not that expensive.
 It is also not a good idea to have them switched on all the time.

 PID, like the pressurestat, does not work alone.
-It usually works with a solid static relay, a display, a water probe and a regulator.
+It usually works with a solid static instead of a mechanical relay, a display, a water probe and a regulator.

 For PID espresso machines, you must not set the temperature above the boiling point of 100-degree celsius.
 As it may trigger the safety control to trip and shut off the power completely, and you will have a problem.
 As you will need to remove the hood to rest the safety or send it back to the service centres.

 Back to the question, do you really need the PID?
 You decide.